sulavtimsina/MPI/README.md

 -	Inside the program, randomly generate the string (only upper-case letters).
 -	Print out the whole string on the screen.
 -	Process 0 distributes substrings to the other three and let them sort the substring.
+-       Process 0 doesn't involve in sorting the substrings.
+It only sorts the final partly sorted substrings.
 -	Process 3 might receiver a shorter substring
 -	Process 0 collects all sorted substrings and merges them for a completely sorted string.
 -	Print out the sorted string on the screen.